buildlackey/cep/README.md

 For now, I have hacked my dependencies so that the version of Kafka I use is pulled from a work-in-progress version of a storm-kafka integration project.
-Well... it works for now...
-But sure looks like a hack !
+Well... it works for now, but I'm concerned the 'wip' versions below will be deprecated.
+Then this project will loose its dependencies and fail to build properly.
+Also,  I really shouldn't be introducing storm for this simple Kafka example at this point in any case.

        <dependency>